robertseaton/robertseaton.github.com/_posts/2014-06-01-prolonged-eye-contact.markdown

 Belladonna means "beautiful woman" in Italian, but it's also the name of a type of plant.
 The origins of the term belladonna are uncertain, but date back to at least 1554.

 It's been suggested (and this is my favorite theory) that the name might be related to belladonna's use as a cosmetic.
-Women would dab their eyes with the plant in order to dilate their pupils, in an attempt to enhance beauty.
+Women would consume the plant in order to dilate their pupils, in an attempt to enhance beauty.

 The only problem?
 Belladonna (sometimes called nightshade) is poisonous.